Our freshman admission decisions are based on a thorough review of your application package.

 - Website - you can visit our website

 Check out our Explore Videos to hear from our students and staff about their experiences in DGS.
 In addition, we’re always available to chat with you.
-Contact our Admissions Director with questions or concerns.
+Contact DGS Admissions with questions or concerns.